 - The four key destination categories have the same effect on store selection as the remaining 76.
 This means focusing on the right categories is paramount!
 Successful destination categories can be present in both fresh wards, dry products, and non-food categories.

 - Destination categories are not created overnight but are the result of the trader’s long-term activities.
 This is very different from promotional advertising, which often attracts customers to the store in the short term with “crazy” discounts on individual products.
-The good side of this long-term is that successful retailers become the first providers of individual categories in the eyes of customers permanently.
+The good side of this long-term is that successful retailers permanently become the first providers of individual categories in customers’ eyes.
 In Slovenia, for example, French retailer chain Leclerc managed to convince customers by offering an extended range of fish, cheese, French buns, and wines.
 By the way: there is also a link with a unique selling advantage, as this is a French trader who uses the stereotype of world-renowned French cuisine as leverage!

 - When defining destinations, the level of penetration in households must be taken into account: tobacco products have only 23% penetration (meaning that they have zero value as a destination for 77% of customers!), On the other hand, e.g. fresh bread is present in 99.18% of households.
 An interesting category, which is placed somewhere in between, is certainly dog food, which has a penetration of 50.8% in the research – which also our projects validate.

-- The strongest destination categories for the observed US market are carbonated drinks, salty snacks, fresh bread, prepared salad, crackers, beer, yogurt, cereals, coffee, frozen breakfast food, toilet paper, cups and plates, milk, dough, frozen products.
+- The strongest destination categories for the observed US market are fresh produce, carbonated drinks, salty snacks, fresh bread and pastry, prepared salad, crackers, beer, yogurt, cereals, coffee, frozen breakfast food, toilet paper, cups and plates, milk, dough, frozen products.
 With a few cultural adjustments, we can transfer this also to the Slovenian market.
 In this group, in particular, there is an unusual category of “ceramics cups and plates”.
 Over a long period, 60% of all households buy this group.
-Although it is not a large sales group, this group has weight as a destination!
+Although it is not a large sales group, this group weights a destination!

-As we said, no success comes without cost.
+As said, no retail success comes without cost.
 Destination categories take additional focus and time from the retailers’ team.
-Also, more store space and higher inventory levels are part of the investment.
+Also, more storage space and higher inventory levels are part of the investment.
 But when properly executed, this serves as a pull trigger for attracting customers, and the cost is much lower than heavy price-off promotions.